Thinking About Going Solar? 5 Key Factors Every Homeowner Must Check

-Benefits of Solar Panels:
+Benefits of Solar Panels for Homes

-Reduced electricity bills: With solar power system for home you don't just create your own energy but also cut down on the monthly utility bills.
+1. Reduced electricity bills: With solar power system for home you don't just create your own energy but also cut down on the monthly utility bills.

-Increase property value: Homes with solar panels have higher resale value and attract responsible, eco-conscious buyers.
+2. Increase property value: Homes with solar panels have higher resale value and attract responsible, eco-conscious buyers.

-Energy independence: With solar rooftops, you are protected from rising electricity tariffs and grid outages.
+3. Energy independence: With solar rooftops, you are protected from rising electricity tariffs and grid outages.

-Government-backed savings: Avail government solar subsidies and tax incentives (in selected cases) that make the switch from conventional energy to solar more affordable.
+4. Government-backed savings: Avail government solar subsidies and tax incentives (in selected cases) that make the switch from conventional energy to solar more affordable.

-Low maintenance, long-term returns: With minimal upkeep, solar panels can last 25+ years.
+5. Low maintenance, long-term returns: With minimal upkeep, solar panels can last 25+ years.
 Which means access to clean energy and consistent savings for decades.

 5 Things to Consider Before Installing Residential Solar Panels